kilpkonn/msc-thesis/main.typ

 We measured #metric[holes filled], and number of #metric[terms per hole] for search depths up to 5 (@term-search-depth-accuracy, @tbl-depth-hyper-param).
 For search depth 0, only trivial tactics (@tactic-trivial and @tactic-famous-types) are run.
-This reasults in 18.8% of the holes being filled, with only 2% of holes having syntactic matches.
+This reasults in 18.9% of the holes being filled, with only 2.5% of holes having syntactic matches.
 Beyond the search depth of 2 we noticed barely any improvements in portion of holes filled.
-#todo("numbers here")
+At depth 2 the algorithm fills 74.9% of holes.
+By doubling the depth the amount of holes filled increases only by 1.5%pt to 76.4%.
 More interestingly, we can see from @tbl-depth-hyper-param that syntactic matches starts to decrease after depth of 3.
 This is because we get more results for subterms and squash them to `Many`, or in other words replace them with a new hole.
 Terms that would result in syntactic matches get also squashed into `Many`, resulting in a decrease in syntactic matches.